quinscape/babel-plugin-track-usage/README.md

 The *"fn"* prop is either empty if the module is called as function itself or fn contains the name of the method to invoke on the module.

 If the *"varArgs"* prop is set to true, the method can have additional parameters to the first statically analyzable one.
+It can also be set to a numeric value specifying how many arguments are captured (`true` is the same as `1`).

-All methods calls are identified by their first parameter, which needs to be a javascript literal at this point.
+All methods calls are identified by a deep-equality comparison of their arguments, which needs to be a javascript literals or object expressions containing literals.

 The *"debug"* plugin option causes the extraction process to log debugging information if set to true.